shortpatti/aboutme/_docs/kb-article-samples.md

 7. Select the route and click **Select.**
 8. Select the route again, and on the toolbar, click **Select**.

-The error should be cleared.
-If not, try again or escalate to your team lead.
+If the error still appears, try again or escalate to your team lead.